 No refund if the product receives fewer than five reviews / negative reviews.
 So, if you are an enrolled seller having a bad product, you really dig a hole for yourself and paying for negative reviews on your own products!

 Once a seller enrolls a SKU into the program, he/she will be unable to cancel the enrollment.
 So, in this case, though you are getting negative reviews, you cannot opt out whatsoever.

 Orange Badge Problem

-For the Early Review Program, the reviews are appeared on amazon with an orange badge that reads “Early Reviewer Rewards.”
-Sometimes few people considering this as a paid review don’t give any value to it and avoid.
+For the Early Review Program, the reviews that appear on amazon with an orange badge that reads “Early Reviewer Rewards” sometimes gives few people an impression that this as a paid review so they don’t give much value to it and avoids them.

 In 2016, Amazon killed incentivized reviews, effectively putting a stop to a secondary industry of review trading that had sprung up.
 It’s understandable – Amazon needs to protect their integrity as a company and must ensure that customers can generally rely on the reviews that they see.
 But, after this situation, sellers have been left wondering how to grow their review base to compete with established products.
 The industry average review rate is estimated to be around 1%.
 But with an optimized email follow-up sequence, a seller may see around a 5% review rate.
 So even with a stellar email strategy, a seller may only see 5 reviews come from 100 sales.
 For an established product, that sounds pretty tough.
 But for a brand new product, it sounds almost impossible.